 Currently, she teaches in the MFA Design + Technology program at Parsons and is a research fellow at the t.LAB in the Brooklyn Design + Fashion Accelerator at the Pratt Institute.
 Past adventures include leading the community team at littleBits, designing games and playful professional development at Institute of Play, and facilitating many workshops for all sorts of people on electronics, eTextiles, design, and games.
 Her work has been shown at the International Symposium on Wearable Computers, NYCxDESIGN Week, Moulins Paillard, Maker Faire, Open Hardware Summit, CIANT, the Tangible, Embedded, and Embodied Interfaces Conference, and more.

 She takes play very seriously, loves her sewing machine and soldering iron equally, and considers open knowledge sharing as important as breathing.
-She will eventually rewrite computational history from non-cis white male perspective.

 - Personal, ethical, and privacy implications of wearable technology and data.